 If you have refugee status, your husband/wife/civil partner and children are covered by your refugee status as well, even if they have just arrived or have not yet sorted out their status, as long as you started your family before your left your home country.
 So they are all eligible for housing and homelessness services and for housing benefit.
 They can also apply for private rented housing but in areas with immigration checks the landlord will need to see documents proving the status of all adults in the household, and if they have limited leave the landlord will need to see their renewed documents when renewing the tenancy.

 If you have another type of status your family members may have applied for asylum and arrived in the UK with you and would usually get leave on the same basis as you.
 If they arrive later, they must apply to stay through the asylum system, and will be asylum seekers until they get leave.
-This may cause problems with applications for homelessness help and benefits and with getting private rented housing in areas with immigration checks.
+This may cause problems with applications for homelessness help and benefits and with getting private rented housing in England, where immigration checks apply from February 2016.